 —Please include the full table of contents in the body of the review for volumes of collected studies (indicate this with “Authors and titles are listed at the end of the review.”), whether or not there is a Google Books link.
 Including the authors and chapter titles in the review itself will help in discoverability of the review online.

-—Links to publishers’ websites with tables of contents or previews may be used in exceptional cases, but are less desirable because the URLs may not be stable and, because we do not consistently provide such links, they may be perceived as advertisements for the publisher.
+—Links to publishers’ websites with tables of contents or previews may be used in exceptional cases, but are less desirable than Google previews because the URLs may not be stable and, because we do not consistently provide such links, they may be perceived as advertisements for the publisher.
 However, please include any links to open access books.

 Review or Response Body